Beata Jones on the Digication Scholars Conversations

 “It all comes to guidance.
 You need to spend time with students, and you need to tell them why it's important.
 What's the benefit of their putting the effort [in] to tell the story digitally and doing it well.”

-Effective scaffolding may also include appropriate templates, along with guidance for customization and modeled expectations.
-"There was an exemplar portfolio that was kind of a meta portfolio about how to do digital storytelling with the portfolios and we had an assessment rubric that was providing guidance," Beata explains.
+Effective scaffolding may also include appropriate templates, guidance for customization, and modeled expectations.
+"There was an exemplar portfolio that was kind of a meta portfolio about how to do digital storytelling with the portfolios and we had an assessment rubric that provided guidance," Beata explains.

-Beyond visual examples, appropriate instructions and explanations should also be provided to convey the importance of factors like context-specific criteria, hyperlinks, artifacts purposefully created for the portfolio, and the like.
+Beyond visual examples, appropriate instructions and explanations should also be provided to convey the importance of factors like context-specific criteria, hyperlinks, artifacts purposefully created for the portfolio, etc.

 What have been the results of Beata’s work?

 Students began creating great-looking portfolios with rich, meaningful content, constantly raising the bar on what can be done with ePortfolio technology when strong pedagogy is in place.
-At TCU students were celebrating what they were learning, paying it forward to other students by providing peer mentorship, and inspiring other institutions to follow and recognize the importance of storytelling and personal branding.
+At TCU, students celebrated what they were learning, paid forward to other students by providing peer mentorship, and inspired other institutions to follow and recognize the importance of storytelling and personal branding.

 Don’t miss an episode — subscribe to the Digication Scholars Conversation podcast by clicking here.